MattiaMarfoli/F1-LiveTiming/README.md

 # F1-LiveTiming
-F1-LiveTiming is a python package for displaying and analyzing F1 telemetry for passed sessions.
+F1-LiveTiming is a python package for displaying and analyzing F1 telemetry for past and real-time sessions.
 ![Image](./Assets/Telemetry_View.png)
 ## Main Features
 ### Telemetry View Tab